Table of contents

 Number 2 of our top socialist countries is Belgium.
 Belgium is small and densely populated.
 The annual growth rate of the Belgian population is very low; overall birth rates and immigration exceed death rates and emigration only slightly.

-The life expectancy in Belgium has continued to increase while the death rate has fallen.
+Life expectancy in Belgium has continued to increase while the death rate has fallen.
 This has been due to advances in medicine and public health.
 Belgium is also providing better care during childbirth, leading to higher births rates.
 Life expectancy in 2016 was 80.5 years (a significant increase from previous years), with male life expectancy at 78 years and the female life expectancy at 83 years.

 #3 Finland

-Coming in at number 3 of our 9 best socialist countries is Finland.
+Coming in at number 3 of our 10 best socialist countries is Finland.
 The central role of the state is illustrated by the fact the Finnish government owns nearly one-third of the nation’s wealth.

 In addition, Finland has one of the best education systems in the world.
-There are no tuition fees and students even receive free meals.
+There are no fees and students even receive free meals.
 Indeed, Finland has a 100 percent literacy rate and one of the highest living standards in the world.

 #4 Sweden

 Sweden has higher than average taxation rates.
-However, the high levels of taxation are used to provide a range of public services.
+However, the high levels of taxation are used to provide a wide range of public services.

 Sweden has one of the very best education systems in the world.
 The Swedish Education Act says that all people are to have equal access to education, regardless of gender, location or wealth.
 In addition to education, the state funds health care and the child care costs of citizens.